 Mousallas is one of the coolest places to stay in Paphos for unique, quirky hotels, and this one certainly fits the bill.
-It’s located right in the center of this part of Paphos and offers air condiutioned rooms and an on-site Jacuzzi that you can use.
+It’s located right in the center of this part of Paphos and offers air-conditioned rooms and an on-site Jacuzzi that you can use.

-There’s a hotel on site and lots of restaurants around so you’ll never be short of places to eat.View on Booking.com View on HotelsCombined
+There’s a hotel on-site and lots of restaurants around so you’ll never be short of places to eat.View on Booking.com

 Kato Paphos is a beautiful area, but it can feel a little too heavily touristed, particularly if you’re looking for a more relaxed holiday.
 That’s why you should check out Chloraka.